allennrbc/Software-Tools-Spring-2024/Analysis for Checkpoint #2.md

 ### insert Haylee's Open and Quit rates by sector by month

-What else can we see when the opening and quit rates and reported side by side for each month?
+What else can we see when the opening and quit rates are reported side by side for each month?

 # Our key takeaways